Blockstack (STX) Market Cap Reaches $358.50 Million

 Blockstack Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Blockstack directly using U.S. dollars.
-Investors seeking to acquire Blockstack should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Blockstack directly using US dollars.
+Investors seeking to acquire Blockstack should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Blockstack using one of the aforementioned exchanges.

 Receive News & Updates for Blockstack Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blockstack and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.